Gap Year in Vietnam

 Volunteering

 There are many volunteering options available throughout Vietnam.
-A lot of Vietnamese orphanages require help from anyone within the medical industry such as doctors, dentists, nurses, nutritionists, etc. There are also programs, like Plan My Gap, that have placements for English speaking teachers, carers, or work within local NGOs available.
+A lot of Vietnamese orphanages require help from anyone within the medical industry such as doctors, dentists, nurses, nutritionists, etc. There are also programs that have placements for English-speaking teachers, carers, or work within local NGOs available.
 Placements are usually based in or around Ha Noi and Saigon or in the rural parts of Vietnam and could be as long as 2 weeks, 6 months, or longer.

 Teaching English

 If you're a native English speaker and are taking a gap year after college, teaching English in Vietnam might be a great option.
 You don't have to have previous teaching experience.
-In fact, you can get your TEFL certificate and work placement in Vietnam with organizations like TravelBud.
+In fact, you can get your TEFL certificate and work placement in Vietnam with organizations listed right here on GO.
 This way you can travel, learn a new skill, and work at the same time.
-English teachers in Vietnam make an average of $1,500 per month.

 Traveling